irisyangs/irisyangs/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Iris Yang, a senior at Tufts University studying computer science.
-I'm currently exploring technologies from frontend, backend, to ML/data science/AI, robotics, and the cloud, and I find myself fascinated each day by what can be built and made tangible by combining any of these fields.
-I hope to document my journey in the projects I make and display on here!
+I'm currently exploring technologies from frontend, backend, to ML/data science/AI, robotics, and the cloud, and I find myself fascinated each day by what can be built by combining any of these fields.
+I aim to leverage my toolbelt of skills to contribute to a project with a tangible impact.
+Join me as I document my journey in the projects I make and display on here!

-Outside of CS-ing, I love kung fu, running, exploring new cafes and restaurants with friends, and music.
+Outside of CS-ing, I love kung fu, running, exploring new cafes and restaurants with friends, and music 🎶.

+* I'm currently working on my personal website!
+* I currently do research at Tufts' [MuLIP](https://mulip.cs.tufts.edu/) lab, studying how agents can be taught to play games using a combination of Deep-Q algorithms and human-in-the-loop reinforcement learning.
+* Previously, I was a software development intern at S&P Global, building a RAG pipeline for a chatbot and making good use of AWS' services.
+* To ask about my work, please reach out to me at iris.yang@tufts.edu.
+I'm happy to chat :)